The best way to experience everything New Orleans has to offer is by visiting its neighborhoods, each with a unique history, architecture and culture.

 The original settlement of New Orleans, called Vieux Carré, French Quarter, or simply the Quarter, is the oldest neighborhood in the city.
 Established by the French in 1718, the French Quarter's location was and is still a valuable site for trade due to its strategic position along the Mississippi River.
 Today, it is a National Historic Landmark , home to the Bourbon Orleans Hotel and some of the best Creole restaurants, including Arnaud’s, Antoine’s, Galatoire’s and Tujague’s.
 The city’s traditional architecture is manifested in the Quarter's wrought-iron lace balconies, Creole cottages or townhouses, and shotgun houses.

 Nightlife in the French Quarter is unlike anywhere else.
-Just step into our Bourbon Street bar, Bourbon O!, or sit outside on one of our Bourbon Street balconies to people-watch on Bourbon Street.
-Pat O’Brien's perfected the Hurricane cocktail.
-Bourbon "O" created the Voodoo Mojo cocktail; and Patrick's Bar Vin wine bar just a few blocks away is a top 10 wine bar in the nation.
+Just step into our craft cocktail bar, Bourbon "O" and enjoy live music at night or sit outside on one of our Bourbon Street balconies to people-watch.
+Pat O’Brien's perfected the Hurricane cocktail and Patrick's Bar Vin wine bar just a few blocks away, ranks as a top 10 wine bar in the nation.
 History buffs will delight in the stories found in our architecture and museums, including the Presbytere, Cabildo, Historic New Orleans Collection, New Orleans Pharmacy Museum, and the St. Louis Cathedral, the oldest continually occupied church in the nation.

 Originally known in the 18th century as "Place d'Armes," and later renamed in honor of the Battle of New Orleans hero Andrew Jackson, Jackson Square is one of the most popular destinations in the French Quarter.
 Located just in front of the St. Louis Cathedral, Jackson Square is a great gathering place with beautiful landscape adorned by a statue of Andrew Jackson where visitors can find local art, tarot card readers, boutique shops and restaurants.